 Airports and other ports have also been relatively empty since the area’s first recorded case.

-A study carried out by the Medicare Health Foundation, in cooperation with the health directorates in northern Syria, set out to assess the number of potential coronavirus cases, and found that the possibility for widespread infection is extremely high if necessary precautions are not taken.
+A modelling study carried out by the Med Archive Health Foundation, in cooperation with health directorates in northern Syria, projected that the potential number of coronavirus cases will be high and widespread if necessary precautions were not observed.

-These areas mostly rely on preventive measures implemented and funded by civil societies and organizations that are already limited in their capabilities and resources.
+These areas mostly rely on preventive measures implemented and funded by civil society and non governmental organizations that have limited capabilities and resources.

 [Until September], we only had one laboratory in Idlib equipped with tools for analyzing samples.
 It was proposed to equip two new laboratories; one in the city of Jarablus [northeast of Aleppo] and the second in the city of Afrin [north of Aleppo].
 Some of the equipment has arrived, albeit late, and included 6,0000 analysis kits and tests, which will be activated very soon.

-Dr. Mahmoud al-Hariri, the director of the health information unit in northern Syria (including Hama, Aleppo, the Sahel and Idlib) who works directly with the WHO, told ARIJ that, "[Until September], we only had one laboratory in Idlib equipped with tools for analyzing samples.
+Dr. Mahmoud al-Hariri, the director of the health information unit in northern Syria (including Hama, Aleppo, the Sahel and Idlib) who works directly with WHO, told ARIJ that, "[Until September], we only had one laboratory in Idlib equipped for analysing samples.
 It was proposed to equip two new laboratories; one in the city of Jarablus [northeast of Aleppo] and the second in the city of Afrin [north of Aleppo].
-Some of the equipment has arrived, albeit late, and included 6,0000 analysis kits and tests, which will be activated very soon.”
+Some o f the equipment has arrived, albeit late, and included 6000 analysis kits and tests, which will be activated very soon.”

-According to Al-Salem, the lab in Idlib analyses results from various areas and is not restricted to the governorate alone.
-Samples collected from Deir Ezzor, Raqqa, Aleppo and Hasaka were analyzed in Idlib, he told ARIJ.
+According to Al-Salem, the Idlib lab analyses results are those from various areas and is not restricted to the governorate alone.
+Samples were collected from Deir Ezzor, Raqqa, Aleppo and Hasaka were analysed in Idlib, he told ARIJ.

-Just two days after the first COVID-19 case was recorded in opposition-controlled areas, specifically on July 11, the Ministry of Health of Syria’s interim government announced that the number of cases had risen to three – two of which belonged to doctors working in the Azaz City Hospital who had recently entered from Turkey.
+Just two days after the first COVID-19 case was recorded in opposition-controlled areas, on July 11, the Ministry of Health of Syria’s interim government announced that the number of cases had risen to three – two of which belonged to doctors working in the A’zaz City Hospital who had recently returned from Turkey.